szeiger/interact/README.md

 ### Rule derivation

-Rules that reduce a cut of a constructor and the standard `Erase` and `Dup` combinators can be derived automatically using a `deriving` clause:
+Rules that reduce a cut between a constructor and the standard `Erase` and `Dup` constructors can be derived automatically using a `deriving` clause:

 ```
 cons Add(y, r) . x